Monthly Lawn & Landscape Lorne Hall Monthly Lawn & Landscape Lorne Hall

 Annual color planting of Joseph Coat, Sunpatien, and Marigold make a great yellow/orange color scheme.

-Brown Patch – Be on the lookout for brown patch in your fescue lawn.
+Be on the lookout for brown patch in your fescue lawn.
 June is the most active month for this disease in fescue lawns.
-Anytime nighttime temperatures are 70 degrees plus and the turf remains damp for over 6 hours at a time, brown patch will develop.
+Anytime nighttime temperatures are 70 plus and the turf remains damp for over 6 hours at a time, brown patch will develop.
 Areas where there is little air movement and/or heavy shade are more prone because the turf stays wet longer.
 Brown patch will make the lawn appear it needs more water, but watering will just make it worse.
 So, before you water more, think about the site, the amount of shade, the air movement in the area, and the amount of moisture the area has received.
 The best thing you can do if this problem occurs is to stop watering.

 One of the most self-inflicted problems with fescue lawns is watering practices that promote the development of brown patch.
 Always allow your fescue time to dry out between waterings.
 Avoid watering fescue in the evening during the summer.